wally-the-tally/wally-the-tally/README.md

 - 👋 Hi, I’m @wally-the-tally
-- 👀 I’m interested in App development and web development
+- 👀 I’m interested in the web
-- 🌱 I’m currently learning popular APIs
+- 🌱 I’m currently learning Backend technologies
 - 💞️ Feel free to collaborate on any of my projects, I'm currently working on nothing(that you know of).
 - 📫 How to reach me walieeldin@icloud.com